hucancode/blog/_content/ue/networking-session.md

 - List Opening Game - `Find Sessions` in UE term
 - Join Game - `Join Session` in UE term
 - Leave Game - `Destroy Session` in UE term
+- Start Game - After all player are gathered, host player can decide to start the game
 ### Before we begin
 #### Make sure you enabled online subsystem plugin
 Open `Plugin Settings`, and enable `Online Base`, `Online Subsystem`, `Online Subsystem Utils`.
 Then enable Steam, or something else according to your case.
 In this case, I just want to connect over LAN so I went with `Online Subsystem NULL`